top of page

 This modality is complementary to the massage program I was already offering.
 The musculoskeletal part, is the process of balancing the horses' meridians, releasing tight fascia, deep muscles and trapped emotions, which helps bring the skeletal system back into alignment.

-Effects of Massage
+Benefits of Massage

 Respiratory